 The PHA will maintain a reexamination tracking system and the household will be notified by mail of the date and time for their interview at least 90 days in advance of the anniversary date.
-The interview may be conducted in person, over the phone, by mail, and/or by electronic submission at the discretion of the PHA or by an approved reasonable accommodation.
 If requested as an accommodation by a person with a disability, the PHA will provide the notice in an accessible format.

 The PHA will also mail the notice to a third party, if the third party notification form is completed.

+Procedure

-Procedure The PHA's procedure for conducting annual reexaminations will be:
+The PHA's procedure for conducting annual reexaminations will be: